In Minneapolis, violent streak continues with 9 people shot, a pregnant woman and a 17-year-old boy among them

 • About 8:33 p.m., two men were shot at S. Cedar Avenue and E. 24th Street, near East Phillips Park, where earlier this week a woman had been struck by gunfire, police say.

-• About 9:50 p.m., police responded after a male gunshot victim showed up at a gas station on Washington Avenue, but a preliminary investigation suggests that he may have been shot nearby, in the area of N. 21st Street and N. 6th Avenue.
+• About 9:50 p.m., police responded after a male gunshot victim showed up at a gas station on Washington Avenue, but a preliminary investigation suggests that he may have been shot nearby, in the area of 21st Av.
+N. and N. 6th St.

 • About two hours later, police got word that two people had been shot near a laundromat in the 3700 block of Chicago, near the Floyd memorial.